alchemycodelab/module-one-curriculum-base/PRESENTATIONS.md

 ### General notes
 - Be positive and entusiastic.
 - You __are not__ here to showcase how smart you are.
-I mean, a little, but just be careful.
+  - I mean, sure, a little, but just be careful.
 - You __are__ here to show to prospective employers _how cool it would be to have you on a team_.
 - Give credit.
 Congratulate your teammates on their contributions.
 - Have a shared zoom background so that the audience knows who's on the team.